Saskatoon World Cup 2018 Men’s Rules and Regulations

 Teams may apply to the Saskatoon World Cup Committee to replace players that cannot play due to an injury, and are listed on their roster, provided the application is submitted 1 day prior to the start of the tournament.

 The Tournament Committee reserves the right to review all rosters and make a ruling on the eligibility of players and teams to participate in the Saskatoon World Cup.TOURNAMENT FORMAT 1.
 Teams will be placed in 8 groups of 4.
-Winner of each group will advance to Quarter Finals,
+Top 2 Teams will advance to the Knock Out Round of 16, then to the Quarter, Semi and Gold Medal Final.

 View Tie Breaker section.